 What is the role of climate change on dewatering?

-In addition, instream work will restore the creek by putting large wood back into the stream, creating side channels and narrowing the main creek channel.
-By taking a holistic approach and restoring the groundwater table and the stream, we will be improving habitat conditions even when dewatering occurs.
+In addition, restoration will also address issues in Gold Creek.
+Instream restoration work will re-establish a more natural gradiant and provide much needed habitat for bull trout.
+We can achieve these goals through actions like putting large wood back into the stream, creating side channels and narrowing the main creek channels.
+By taking a holistic approach and restoring the groundwater table and the stream, we will improve habitat conditions even when dewatering occurs.
 With such vulnerable populations of bull trout, it’s critical we do what we can to limit this issue while we can.

 As a community-based conservation organization, we live and recreate in the same places we work.
 It’s our goal for this project to enhance recreation around the pond.
 Recreational designs will be incorporated into each restoration alternative analyzed in the NEPA process.
 Whichever alternative is selected will include ADA accessible trails and remain a family-friendly place for all of us to enjoy nature and recreate.

-The Forest Service will conduct a NEPA analysis to determine what action(s) need to be taken for the pond and the creek.
+The Forest Service will conduct a National Environmental Policy Act (NEPA) analysis to determine what action(s) need to be taken for the pond and the creek.
 The public can provide written comment and input through the NEPA process, which the Forest Service will respond to before reaching a decision.
 Through the NEPA analysis they will determine the actions that best meet the “purpose and need” of the project, which is to restore bull trout habitat, while limiting negative impacts to the community and other wildlife.

 As with all large restoration projects, there will be some short-term impacts.
 Heavy machinery will be used, which creates noise and localized impacts on the land.
 There will be some level of disturbance from any heavy machinery operation.
 We will reduce impacts by specifying where machines can go and minimizing their area of work.
 In addition, there will be noise generated while restoration work is in progress.
 Recreation will be also likely be impacted on a short-term basis.
 We will work with the Forest Service and our partners to limit this to the greatest extent possible.